yesh0907/yeshc.me/content/featured/PiChiSpotifyWrapped/index.md

 showInProjects: true
 ---

-Directed a team of four from my fraternity (Delta Sigma Pi) to analyze the Spotify data of the chapter’s members and create our own version of Spotify’s Wrapped.
+A simple data science project that analyzes the Spotify data of the Delta Sigma Pi - Pi Chi chapter’s members to create our own version of Spotify’s Wrapped.